derekdeming/tinyCuda/README.md

   - Integrating custom CUDA kernels into PyTorch or other frameworks
   - Experimenting with memory layouts, shared memory, tiling, and kernel fusion
   - Building a repository of CUDA examples—from beginner-friendly to advanced training/inference ops

+> **Disclaimer:**
+> i'm using a windows machine
+>
+> i will create `README.md` files for each day ideally going over theory + implementation and i will use `o1` / `o1pro` to help write the README docs related to the `.cu` files for each day
+>
+> i'm not sure if this is the best way to do this but i'm just trying to provide as much context as possible while not completely wasting my time writing documentation
+>
+> i will try to keep the README docs as short as possible but i will also try to provide as much context as possible

 ## Mandatory and Optional Tasks